kubewarden/docs/docs/writing-policies/rego/01-intro-rego.md

 currently persisted custom resources as well.

-Both Open Policy Agent and Gatekeeper support context-aware policies.
-Right now Kubewarden implements this functionality only for policies written with the Kubewarden SDK.
-We have plans to fill this gap, to allow Rego policies to be context-aware policies too.
+Both Open Policy Agent and Gatekeeper support context-aware policies starting from the Kubewarden 1.9 release.

+More details about context aware policies can be found [here](../../writing-policies/spec/05-context-aware-policies.md).

 ### Mutating policies